umitkablan/vim-auf/README.md

 This plugin is supported by Vim 7.4+ and is pure Vimscript i.e. has no python (or any other language dependency).
 Only Vim feature that we need, currently, is +eval, you can check it with :version command within Vim.

-As the main logic of finding unsaved lines or filtering is built on diff-file processing, you need to install diff(.exe) and filterdiff(.exe) utilities (some call it diff-utils).
+As the main logic of finding unsaved lines or filtering is built on diff-file processing, you need to install diff(.exe), filterdiff(.exe), and patch(.exe) utilities (some call it diff-utils).
 Windows users might need to install Cygwin with those diff-utils inside.

 It is highly recommended to use a plugin manager such as [Vundle](https://github.com/VundleVim/Vundle.vim), [vim-plug](https://github.com/junegunn/vim-plug), or [pathogen.vim](https://github.com/tpope/vim-pathogen), since this makes it easy to update plugins or uninstall them.
 It also keeps your .vim directory clean.